-One of the most exciting advances in cancer treatment over the past few years has been the development of the drug sotorasib (LumakrasTM) for treating people with advanced non-small cell lung cancer.
+A significant advance in cancer treatment over the past few years has been the development of the drug sotorasib (LumakrasTM) for treating people with advanced non-small cell lung cancer.
 Sotorasib is a targeted therapy that stops the growth of tumors caused by a mutant version of the protein KRAS (pronounced “kay-rass”).
-It was approved by the US Food and Drug Administration in May 2021.
+It got accelerated approval from the US Food and Drug Administration in May 2021.

 In a study published October 8, 2021, in Science, researchers from Memorial Sloan Kettering Cancer Center took a closer look at what KRAS proteins do in normal cells and how certain mutations change them in a way that makes them essential for cancer growth.